rhashimoto/sqwab/README.md

 If you want to change the workflow itself, it is under .github/workflows/build.yml.

-If the build workflow fails with an error like `HTTP 403: Resource not accessible by integration`, you will need to change your [GitHub Actions permissions]([url](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#managing-github-actions-permissions-for-your-repository)https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#managing-github-actions-permissions-for-your-repository).
+If the build workflow fails with an error like `HTTP 403: Resource not accessible by integration`, you may need to change your [GitHub Actions permissions]([url](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#managing-github-actions-permissions-for-your-repository)https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#managing-github-actions-permissions-for-your-repository).
 Make sure that "Workflow permissions" is set to "Read and write permissions".